-What exactly is a spin cycle
+What exactly is a spin cycle?

-How to set the washing machine
+How do I set the washing machine?

 The drying method

 As mentioned earlier in this article, there are two drying methods: on a drying rack or in the dryer.
 If you are drying your laundry on a drying rack, it is nice that it comes out of the machine fairly dry.
 A higher spin speed is recommended.
 Set the washing machine to 1400 or 1600 rpm.
 The residual moisture percentage in that case is only 44 to 50%.
 This indicates how much moisture is left in the laundry after washing.

 Drying your laundry in the dryer?
 Then you can choose a lower rpm which keeps the laundry slightly wetter.
 The advantage of this is that it takes less energy for the washing machine to run, so you’ll see a positive difference on the financial statement.

 In general, you can assume that higher rpm will cause your clothes to wear out faster.
 There is a reason why wash programmes for delicate fabrics have lower spin speeds as standard.
 Want to be careful with your laundry, for example because it’s your favourite sweater?
 Then it’s better to set the washing machine to 1200 rpm.
 The residual moisture percentage is then 52%.
 Slightly wetter than 1400-1600, but the laundry will not wear out as quickly.

 Help!
 My Washer Doesn’t Spin – Possible Causes

 What a bummer!
 You have set a wash program that includes a spin cycle but the machine does not spin.
 In this case, it’s good to know that you can often solve this yourself.
 First, it is important to find the reason for this defect.
 There can be several reasons for this, for example a system error or wear and tear of one of the washing machine’s components.
 Below you will find a number of causes in a row.
 Go through them and see if any of them apply to your washing machine.

 1. A clogged filter or blocked paddle